JustinDFuller/JustinDFuller/README.md

 ### My Projects

-I like to build projects in my free time that make my life better.
+In my free time, I like to build projects that make my life better.

 #### Purchase Plan